 And while anxiety or mental health isn’t necessarily new in the world of television, to dig deep into emotional turmoil and marinate in it in order to realistically overcome as so is still much rarer—especially for male characters.
-Ted Lasso has gained itself reputable praise around its wholesome content, but beyond that trajectory, the series is about broken people searching for healing and ways to feel less alone.
+Ted Lasso has gained reputable praise for its wholesome content, but beyond that trajectory, the series is about broken people searching for healing and ways to feel less alone.
 It’s a series that won’t be glossing over the ascend into the dark forest, but one that’ll consciously spend time examining all that is critical to overcoming hurdles.

 In the hands of someone who perhaps hasn’t researched enough or hasn’t experienced it, this is something that could have lost its value if it were even the slightest bit overdone.
-But before we get into the actual panic attack and how the directing, cinematography, sound editing/mixing, and writing stich themselves onto the performance, it’s key to mention just how much Sudeikis shows the audience even while Ted masks the glut of his darkness.
+But before we get into the actual panic attack and how the directing, cinematography, sound editing/mixing, and writing stitch themselves onto the performance, it’s key to mention just how much Sudeikis shows the audience even while Ted masks the glut of his darkness.

-Jason Sudeikis shows us that Ted is constantly fighting through demons within, and he does so entirely with this expressions first before it manifests into something more physical and bare.
-As mentioned in our full episode review for “The Signal”: Ted Lasso as a series is admirable for a number of reasons, but I’m especially grateful that they continue to show us Ted’s point of view during the panic attacks.
+Jason Sudeikis shows us that Ted is constantly fighting through demons within, and he does so entirely with his expressions first before it manifests into something more physical and bare.
+As mentioned in our full episode review for “The Signal,”: Ted Lasso as a series is admirable for a number of reasons, but I’m especially grateful that they continue to show us Ted’s point of view during the panic attacks.
 The world around you stops, the voices in your head grow louder, the tremors arise differently in all of us, the inability to see straight to breathe normally, it’s all so notably well done, it’s difficult to watch.
-And I’m grateful, at the very least that maybe, just maybe, someone will be able to recognize patterns in the real world and offer another help when needed.”
+And I’m grateful, at the very least, that maybe, just maybe, someone will be able to recognize patterns in the real world and offer another help when needed.”

-Where he previously had Rebecca to help him, in this moment, all he has had until Dr. Fieldstone shows up was himself.
-And thus, what we see in that final scene is a man who is at wits’ end—broken and in dire need of something healing or someone to keep him afloat.
+Where he previously had Rebecca to help him, at this moment, all he has had until Dr. Fieldstone shows up was himself.
+And thus, what we see in that final scene is a man who is at his wits’ end—broken and in dire need of something healing or someone to keep him afloat.

-And undoubtedly, this isn’t the first or last exemplary performance we’ll see from Jason Sudeikis because as the series digs further into Ted’s darkness, it’ll give the actor more opportunities to bring to the surface what’s hidden deep within the character.
+And undoubtedly, this isn’t the first or last exemplary performance we’ll see from Jason Sudeikis because, as the series digs further into Ted’s darkness, it’ll give the actor more opportunities to bring to the surface what’s hidden deep within the character.